Is Mobile App Development Compatible with Vibe Coding?

 - Common development tools (code editors, version control)

-3. Can I build production apps with vibe coding?
+3. Can I create production applications with vibe coding?

 4. What are the main limitations?

-Code quality varies: Generated code needs review for security, performance, and best practices.
+Variable code quality: Requires thorough review for security, performance, and best practices.

 6. Which framework works best?